Jake Paul responds after ‘biggest b****’ Tommy Fury pulls out of boxing match

 Paul confirmed that the fight was off in a video posted on social media and revealed that he will instead face former UFC champion Tyron Woodley in a rematch.

+In a later statement, Fury revealed he had been forced to withdraw from the fight “due to a bacterial chest infection and broken rib”, before adding that he wants the fight to be rescheduled in 2022.

-“It's official, Tommy Fury is boxing's biggest b****,” Paul said as he announced the news.
+“It's official, Tommy Fury is boxing's biggest b****,” Paul said.
 “He has pulled out of the fight due to a medical condition.
 Who knows what the f*** is going on in the camp?

 “I couldn't believe the news at first.
 It still doesn't feel real.
 He fumbled the biggest bag in his life.
 Now he will be watching me at home, paying me $60, instead of getting paid millions of dollars to fight me.